kerthanan/goalitter/README.md

 ## How it was built

 It all started in 2022 when I started dabbling with Ruby on Rails.
 Goalitter was built using the Ruby on Rails framework for efficiency using the MVC model.
-Additionally, Bulma was explored and used for styling.
+Additionally, Bulma was explored and used for styling =).

 ## Screenshots